 New Zealand

-Most Points by a Team in a Single Match: 145 – Versus Japan 1995 | |
+- Most Points by a team in a single match – 145 vs Japan in 1995

-Most Tries in a Match: 6 – Marc Ellis vs Japan in 1995 | |
+- Most tries in a single match – 6, Marc Ellis vs Japan in 1995

 England’s 2003 Triumph

-In what was thought a tough group, England managed win all 4 of their games, with the most impressive being a 25-6 victory over South Africa.
+In what was thought a tough group, England managed win all four of their games, with the most impressive being a 25-6 victory over South Africa.
 It was crucial for the English that they got this win as it meant in the knockout stages they would avoid both Australia and New Zealand on route to the final.

 A tough victory over Wales in the Quarter finals 28-17 ensured a semi-final bout with France, a game they would go on to win comfortably 24-7.
 Whilst Jonny Wilkinson was already rated as one of, if not the best fly half in the world at the time, his feat of scoring all 24 points for England in the semi-final was one that many remember as a defining point in his career.